Failure to Diagnose Idiopathic Cardiomyopathy

 Veronica Richards is a leader among Pennsylvania trial lawyers

 Medical malpractice attorney Veronica Richards is a recognized leader, lecturer and practitioner in the investigation and proof of claims against negligent physicians and hospitals.
-Named as a Pennsylvania Super Lawyer since 2004, Ms. Richards brings a 20-year track record of success to the benefit of her personal injury and wrongful death clients.
+Named as a Pennsylvania Super Lawyer since 2004, Ms. Richards brings a 25-year track record of success to the benefit of her medical malpractice clients.

 In cases of idiopathic cardiomyopathy, the legal and evidentiary questions generally concern what a primary care physician should have done to find or follow up symptoms.
 In some cases, an ordinary physical examination report will tell us whether danger signs were negligently ignored.
 In other cases, we'll need to know why evidence of an enlarged heart was not taken seriously by a treating physician, family practitioner, or radiologist.